josemarluedke/glimmer-apollo/docs/fetching/queries.md

 # Queries

 In this guide, we look into how to fetch GraphQL data using Glimmer Apollo.
 It assumes you're familiar with how GraphQL queries work.
-If aren't, we recommend this [guide](https://graphql.org/learn/queries/) to learn more about GraphQL Queries.
+If you aren't, we recommend this [guide](https://graphql.org/learn/queries/) to learn more about GraphQL Queries.